 Massachusetts’ Environmentally Preferable Products (EPP) program was established by Executive Order 509 and encourages and prioritizes the procurement of goods that are grown, manufactured, transported, and handled in a sustainable manner.

 The state of Michigan established a purchasing preference program to give preference to biobased products whose content was sourced in Michigan when making purchases.
 A biobased product is defined as a product granted the US Department of Agriculture certified biobased product label under USDA’s BioPreferred program.

 For companies to take advantage of the Renewable Chemical Production Incentive Program, chemicals must be at least 51 percent biobased.
-Manufacturing facilities must also (a) be located within Minnesota, (b) source 80 percent of their raw materials from Minnesota, and (c) produce a minimum of 750,000 pounds of chemicals per quarter to enter the program.
-Production payments range from $0.03 per pound of chemical produced from sugar, cellulosic sugar, or starch, to $0.06 per pound of chemical produced from cellulosic biomass.
+Manufacturing facilities must also (a) be located within Minnesota, (b) source from Minnesota 80 percent of the biomass used to produce a renewable chemical (there are exceptions for facilities located near the state border), and (c) produce a minimum of 250,000 pounds of chemicals per quarter to enter the program.
+Production payments range from $0.03 per pound of chemical produced from cellulosic sugar, starch, oil, or animal fat to $0.06 per pound of chemical produced from cellulosic biomass.